jtoppins/dct/doc/04-api/assets/template.md

 This is a text string field used to provide the 'target briefing' text when a mission is assigned to a player.
-This text can use string replacement to make certian parts of the message variable, the replacement fields are:
+This text can use string replacement to make certain parts of the message variable, the replacement fields are:

  * `LOCATIONMETHOD` - provides a randomly selected description of how the target was discovered.